Richie Cannata: Career

-In 1975 Cannata was introduced to Billy Joel's bass player Doug Stegmeyer through Stegmeyer's brother Al. At the time Billy Joel was looking for a sax player and Cannata was given a position in the band.
+In 1975, Cannata was introduced to Billy Joel's bass player Doug Stegmeyer through Stegmeyer's brother Al. At the time, Joel was looking for a sax player and Cannata was given a position in the band.

 Cannata played in Tommy Shaw's band in the mid-1980s, performing on Shaw's first three solo albums.
 He also played for Taylor Dayne in the late 1980s/early 1990s, and was a saxophonist with Bernie Williams.

-From 1991 until 1998, Cannata toured with The Beach Boys, playing saxophone, woodwinds and synthesizers.
+From 1991 until 1998, Cannata toured with the Beach Boys, playing saxophone, woodwinds and synthesizers.
+After leaving the Beach Boys in 1998, he frequently worked with the band's co-founder Al Jardine on his solo tours and appeared on one song on Jardine's solo album A Postcard from California.

+In 1993, Cannata briefly reunited with Joel for Joel's River of Dreams album.
 In 2006, Cannata briefly toured again with Joel, and was part of his record-setting 12-show run at Madison Square Garden.
+In 2009, Cannata coached and oversaw recording sessions with singer Jenna Rose, who only a year later became a viral video sensation.